sertel/refinedrust-dev/README.md

 ```
 ./refinedrust run -- examples/paper.rs
 ```
-This will create a new directory called `section2` in the `output` folder.
+This will create a new directory called `paper` in the `output` folder.

 To then compile the generated Coq code, switch to `output/paper` and run `dune build`.